aliyev-elmar/payment-implementation/README.md

 # PHP/Laravel Payment Implementation Project

-A robust Laravel PHP payment gateway system implementing modern design patterns and SOLID principles, designed for seamless payment provider integrations with extensible, maintainable codebase.
+A robust Laravel payment gateway system implementing modern design patterns and SOLID principles, designed for seamless payment provider integrations with extensible, maintainable codebase.

 > **Note**: This project was built to support multiple payment systems simultaneously with a provider-agnostic architecture.
 Currently implemented with **Kapital Bank** as the reference integration, demonstrating the extensible design that allows easy addition of other payment providers.